jnduli/blog_jnduli.co.ke/content/drafts/first_parser_in_haskell.rst

 which not results in `Right ["this\nis\ngood\n","anther\ngroup\n"]`.
 Groups gets a group from the string, and passes the rest of the string to the remainingGroups function.
-This inturn checks if the first character in the string is `\n` after which it calls groups on the string.
+This in turn checks if the first character in the string is `\n` after which it calls groups on the string.